-1 Health Protection Agency Covid-19 Dashboard, retrieved on 8 July 2020.
+&lt;sup>1 Health Protection Agency Covid-19 Dashboard, retrieved on 8 July 2020.

-2 The brunt on tourism in Small Islands Developing States (SIDS) is of particular concern.
+&lt;sup>2 The brunt on tourism in Small Islands Developing States (SIDS) is of particular concern.
 Tourism is a pillar for SIDS, accounting for over 30 percent of total exports for the majority of SIDS and for as much as 80 percent for some.

-3 Direct Export revenues from international tourism in Maldives represent 57 percent as a percentage of GDP in 2019, UNWTO Briefing Note - Tourism and Covid-19, Issue 2, June 2020.
+&lt;sup>3 Direct Export revenues from international tourism in Maldives represent 57 percent as a percentage of GDP in 2019, UNWTO Briefing Note - Tourism and Covid-19, Issue 2, June 2020.

-4 Defining vulnerabilities in Maldives' development model include lack of macro policy buffers and limited fiscal instruments to mitigate from global economic shocks, risks stemming from lack of inclusion of especially youth and women putting pressure on the labor market, environmental risks due to climate change and exposure to natural disasters, risks associated with water resource management, food security and waste management, World Bank Systematic Country Diagnostic, 2016.
+&lt;sup>4 Defining vulnerabilities in Maldives' development model include lack of macro policy buffers and limited fiscal instruments to mitigate from global economic shocks, risks stemming from lack of inclusion of especially youth and women putting pressure on the labor market, environmental risks due to climate change and exposure to natural disasters, risks associated with water resource management, food security

-5 Multidimensional Poverty Report 2020.
+&lt;sup>5 Multidimensional Poverty Report 2020.

-- Narrow economic base with high dependency on tourism6 - Substantial reliance on food, medicine and health equipment7, and oil imports8; and limited local food production - Limited fiscal space, reserves, and risk in debt sustainability - Climate vulnerabilities, stress on natural resources; such as land, water and biodiversity - Small national workforce, limited skill sets, and heavy reliance on migrant workforce - Geographical dispersion and high cost of service delivery - Space constraint, high population density, limited urban accommodations.
+- Narrow economic base with high dependency on tourism - Substantial reliance on food, medicine and health equipment, and oil imports; and limited local food production - Limited fiscal space, reserves, and risk in debt sustainability - Climate vulnerabilities, stress on natural resources; such as land, water and biodiversity - Small national workforce, limited skill sets, and heavy reliance on migrant workforce - Geographical dispersion and high cost of service delivery - Space constraint, high population density, limited urban accommodations.